dalealleshouse/algorithms/shortest_path/README.md

 n)](https://latex.codecogs.com/gif.latex?O(\log&space;n)) to keep track of the current minimum distance.

+do much better using a [priority queue](../queue/README.md#priority-queue).

 ### Asymptotic Complexity
 ![O(mlogn)](https://latex.codecogs.com/gif.latex?O(m\lg&space;n))

 ### Pseudo Code
 ```
-G = input graph
+G = input graph with distance of each vertex set to infinity
 v = starting vertex
 Q = priority queue using vertex.distance as the key
 side effects: marks all vertices with the shortest distance from the starting
 vertex

 v.distance = 0

-for each vertex in S:
-    if vertex is not source
-        vertex.distance = infinity
-    add vertex to Q
+Q.insert(v)

 while Q is not empty:
     u = Q.extract_minimum

     for each outgoing edge in u:
+        if edge.head has already been processed, skip it

         distance = u.distance + edge.weight
         if distance < edge.head.distance
             edge.head.distance = distance

+            if edge.head exists in Q:
                 Q.reprioritize(edge.head)
+            else
+                Q.insert(v)
 ```